Constrained Dikin-Langevin diffusion for polyhedra: Background

 \section{Background}

 In unconstrained $\mathbb{R}^d$, a common strategy for minimizing $f(x)$ is gradient descent,

-for $\gamma>0$, the learning rate.
+for $\gamma>0$, where the latter is the learning rate.
 This converges to local minima and global minima for convex $f(x)$, under mild conditions on $f$ \cite{Nesterov2004}.
 However, for nonconvex $f$, this purely deterministic method can become trapped in suboptimal basins.
 Stochastic approaches address this limitation by injecting randomness, enabling the algorithm to explore beyond local minima.